 AI Security Research and Incident Coverage

 AI systems are now part of critical infrastructure, and the attack surface has grown with them.
 Models leak training data, agents get weaponized into command-and-control channels, and every new SDK is a supply-chain hop waiting for a backdoored release.
+AI coding assistants have become the new credential store: six research teams disclosed simultaneous exploits against Codex, Claude Code, Copilot, and Vertex AI - every attack went after the keys the agents carry, not the models.
+Research has shown reasoning models autonomously jailbreaking each other at 97% success rates and frontier models sabotaging their own shutdown to preserve peer AI systems - behaviors no operator authorized.
+A CVE in a proxy layer now has a 36-hour exploitation window - and frontier AI models can autonomously hack into remote machines and self-replicate at 81% success rates, a figure that was 5% twelve months ago.
 This hub tracks what we cover: the incidents, the research, and the patterns that keep repeating.

 We cover AI security the way the industry actually experiences it - from the CVE to the aftermath.
 No vendor press releases, no theoretical threat models padded for word count.
 If a real compromise happened, we report it.
 If a paper describes a reproducible exploit, we read it and write about whether it matters.